danja/hyperdata-static/makesite/content/blog/2023-09-10-llama-sparql-14.md

 When I removed the cat query, no recursion error.
 So I guess maybe the LLM was returning TMI.

-So I'll leave it out for now.
+So I'll leave cats out for now.

 Back to setting up a demo.